turbomarko/turbo-drf/docs/project-generation-options.rst

 use_celery:
     Indicates whether the project should be configured to use Celery_.

-use_mailhog:
+use_mailpit:
-    Indicates whether the project should be configured to use MailHog_.
+    Indicates whether the project should be configured to use Mailpit_.

 use_sentry:
     Indicates whether the project should be configured to use Sentry_.